brendan-drew/County-Medicare-Spending/README.md

 However, particularly in the case of Terrell Co. and Morrow Co., the model appears to be overfit to the training data, and the change in Medicare spending per beneficiary in 2014 is less extreme than predicted by the simple regression model.

-##Counties are different!... but also similar
+##Counties are different!... but also similar: The case for hierarchical modeling

 The simple regression approach fits a unique linear model with independent parameters to each county's data.
 In other words, it doesn't take into account similarities between counties.